armaanhammer/lock-challenge/design_log/Step_2.md

 # Step 2

+## Intial Prompt

 > 2) Implement c++11 threading example
 >
 >     2-3 threads running

-## Problem:
+## Parsing prompt:

 Uncertain what "threading example" means.
 Perhaps refering to an included document?
+Perhaps means to create my own toy example to test class from [Step 1](/Step_1.md).
+If so, then [Step 3](/Step_3.md) is meat of what this is getting at, so going to parse through that first and come back to this.